You are using an outdated browser. Please upgrade your browser to improve your experience.

 Address your retirement letter to the right people

 Be sure to address your retirement letter to the right people.
-Generally speaking, you should address and send your retirement notice to your most immediate manager or supervisor.
+You should send your retirement notice to your most immediate manager or supervisor.
 It’s also a good idea to leave a copy with HR.

 Show your appreciation

 A retirement notice is your chance to say thank you for the experiences you’ve had at your company.
-Many people use their retirement letters to express gratitude for all of the support and opportunities they’ve been given over the years.
+Many people use their retirement letters to show thanks for the support and opportunities they’ve been given over the years.

-No matter their position in the company, an employee resigning will always create a certain level of disruption in a business.
-This is unavoidable, but you can help to minimise the difficulties your former employer will face when you retire by offering to assist with the transition.
+No matter their job role, an employee resigning will always create some disruption in a business.
+But, you can reduce this by offering to help with the transition.

-The help you can provide will differ depending on what your job was.
-You could offer to do things like create clear handover documents, teach your next-in-line, and provide bits of ad hoc support if they run into any issues down the line.
+The help you can provide will depend on what your job was.
+You could offer to do things like create clear handover documents, teach your next-in-line, and give bits of ad-hoc support if they run into any issues down the line.

-If you’re still unsure about any of the contents of your retirement benefits package, now is the time to ask!
-Whether this relates to a company pension scheme, ongoing access to resources, or another type of benefit, being clear about what you’re eligible for will give you peace of mind.
+If you’re not sure about what you get with your retirement benefits package, now is the time to ask!
+This could relate to a company pension scheme, ongoing access to resources, or another type of benefit.
+Being clear about what you’re eligible for will give you peace of mind.

 Leave contact details so you can stay in touch

 One of the keys to a happy retirement is keeping up an active social life.
-You may decide to keep in touch with some of the people you used to work with.
-Providing contact details like your personal phone number and email address is a great start.
+You may want to keep in touch with some of the people you used to work with.
+Giving them contact details like your personal phone number and email address is a great start.

-Depending on your job, there may be an opportunity for you to provide ongoing support to your former company on a freelance or consultative basis once you’ve retired (and earn a little extra spending money to use during your retirement).
+Depending on your job, you may have a chance to provide ongoing support to your former company as a freelancer or consultant once you’ve retired.
+This means you could earn a little extra money for your retirement.
 If you’re interested, say so in your retirement letter to make sure you’re considered for this type of work.

 Retirement letter template

-Now that you’ve got an idea of what’s expected and the key things to include, you might find the below retirement letter template and example useful as you start to write your own.
-Feel free to copy and paste these and amend them as appropriate.
+Now that you’ve got an idea of the key things to include, you might find the below retirement letter template and example useful as you start to write your own.
+Feel free to copy and paste these and amend them as needed.

 [Date]